 A well-developed gluten network will be elastic so that it retains the maximum amount of gas it can, and extensible so the air pockets are able to expand as more carbon dioxide is produced.
 This is crucial to being able to retain the rapid amount of gas that gets pumped out by the yeast in the first ten minutes of baking.

 Yeast and sourdough starters work with the sugars (starch) found in the flour.
 Its most recognised function is anaerobic respiration which is where carbon dioxide and ethanol are established.
 Of course, the gas is retained in the dough, but the ethanol created is often thought of as a by-product of the formation of carbon dioxide.
 But this is totally wrong.
 Along with lactic acid and other organic acids, ethanol matures the dough and provides the following properties:

 These have many benefits but in regards to oven spring, extensibility gains and the gas retaining properties give the bread the most benefits.

 Though it’s not the oldest, yeast is the most common levain used for bread.
 The version most bakeries use is fresh yeast, but we can also use active dried yeast, instant dried or liquid.
 Providing the instructions are followed it doesn’t matter which form is used.

 For dough to mature properly for the best oven spring we need to allow time for the yeast to ferment and the gluten to develop.

-The amount of yeast used in a recipe should be no higher than 2% of the flour's weight.
+The amount of yeast used in a recipe should be no higher than 2% of the flour’s weight.
 This provides enough yeast to ferment the dough gradually.
-Some bakers will lower the amount of yeast used to around 1% and in the cases of pizza’s which undergo a 2 or 3 day process 0.5%.
+Some bakers will lower the amount of yeast used to around 1% and in the cases of pizza which undergoes a 2 or 3 day process 0.5%.

 A warmer bread proofing temperature will increase the rate that yeast ferments dough.